Microsoft Excel Macros Tutorial on Excel macros

 Excel Tutorial on Macros

-VBA for Excel Lesson 10: VBA Macros Security and Protection in Excel (Excel 2007 and 2010)
+VBA Macros Security and Protection in Excel (Excel 2007, 2010 and 2014)

 Note 1: You will change the security setting one single time.
 You will not have to do it again.
 Tell your colleagues about it specially if you want to send them Excel workbooks with macros.
 The setting suggested here is totally safe and you will not make your computer vulnerable to any virus.